 Then you can select the minimum time that needs to pass before a switch back is allowed.
 This to prevent too much switching.

 The next setting is the setting that tells this program how often the CPU load is checked.
-At 0.5 seconds the program will respond very fast to sudden changes in the CPU load however because the load is measured over such a small time period, it might react to small spikes in the CPU load that would not require a change of power scheme.
-1 Second is usually a good time measurement.
-2 Seconds will be more smooth and will not cause too much switching.
+At 1 second the program will respond very fast to sudden changes in the CPU load however because the load is measured over such a small time period, it might react to small spikes in the CPU load that would not require a change of power scheme.
+2 Seconds is usually a good time measurement.
+3 Seconds will be smoother and will not cause too much switching.

 You can also switch manually by simply clicking on the notification area icon.
 Right clicking on this icon brings up a menu for a quick access to some options or exit this program.